Hang Gliding and Paragliding Club Since 1974

 The cable fence can be a danger to a pilot.
 It is very important that you use good judgment and not put yourself in a situation that could get you near the fence.

 Do not kite your paraglider in front of the Plover nesting area as it might scare the birds.
+It's best to walk up the provided relaunch path, then layout the wing at a much higher part of the dune away from the nests, and relaunch.

 Please be aware